media-cloud-ai/aws_cli_worker/README.md

 # AWS CLI WORKER

 This worker is architectured to be integrated into the Media Cloud AI plateform.
-For more information, you can check the documentation [here](https://media-cloud.ai/){:target="_blank"}.
+For more information, you can check the documentation <a href="https://media-cloud.ai/" target="_blank">here</a>.

-This worker is used to send command to aws using aws client ([version 2](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-using.html){:target="_blank"}).
+This worker is used to send command to aws using aws client (<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-using.html" target="_blank">version 2</a>).
 It will connect to RabbitMQ and wait for a message which tell it what to do.

 ## Requirements